mmertama/Gempyre/README.md

 maybe not
 * Flatbuffer/protobuf instead of JSON
-* Using WASM instean of JS
+* Using WASM instead of JS
 * POC of Gempyre-Android style architecture also in core.git